-2251 Speakman Drive is a 115,582 square foot, four-storey office building located on the north side of Speakman Drive, in the Sheridan Science and Technology Park.
-The REIT acquired 2251 Speakman Drive on October 1, 2015 and has completed a deal with SNC-Lavalin Nuclear Inc. to lease 100% of the building beginning in November of 2016.
+2251 Speakman Drive is a 115,580 square foot, four-storey office building located on the north side of Speakman Drive, in the Sheridan Science and Technology Park.
+The building was acquired on October 1, 2015 and was vacant at the time.
+The REIT re-developed and relocated SNC-Lavalin Nuclear to the building which now sits 100.0% occupied.

-Gateway Centre, 3000-3100 Steeles Ave E, Markham, Ontario
+Gateway Centre, 3000-3100 Steeles Ave E. Markham, Ontario

-Gateway Centre is a Class A office complex made up of two buildings, 7 and 11 storeys respectively, located on the northeast corner of Steeles Avenue East and Woodbine Avenue in Markham.
-Sitting on approximately 8 acres, the complex features excellent visibility from, and access to Highway 404, as well as comprehensive transit access.
-The Gateway Centre is 92.9% occupied and is comprised of 235,673 square feet of Class A space.
+Gateway Centre is a 237,958 square foot Class A office complex comprised of two buildings, seven and eleven storeys respectively, located on the northeast corner of Steeles Avenue East and Woodbine Avenue in the Town of Markham.
+Situated on approximately 8 acres, the complex features excellent visibility from, and access to Highway 404, as well as comprehensive transit access.
+The Gateway Centre is 96.3% occupied and is anchored by Extendicare Inc. and Meyers Norris Penny LLP.